alpha-yadav/DSA/readme.md

 Both methods achieve the same result.
 The recursive approach is often preferred for its readability and conciseness, while the iterative approach might be slightly more efficient in some cases (avoiding potential stack overflow issues with very deep trees).
 Choose the method that best suits your coding style and project requirements.
 Remember to handle the `None` cases carefully in both approaches to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science.
+They are tree-like structures where each node holds a value, and the left subtree contains only nodes with values less than the node's value, while the right subtree contains only nodes with values greater than the node's value.
+This property allows for efficient searching, insertion, and deletion of nodes.

+Here's a breakdown of key aspects of BSTs:

+**Key Properties:**

+* **Ordered:** The values in a BST are arranged in a specific order.
+This is the core principle that enables efficient searching.
+* **Hierarchical:** Data is organized in a hierarchical structure, with a root node at the top and branches leading to child nodes.
+* **Binary:** Each node can have at most two children (left and right).

+**Operations:**

+* **Search:**  To search for a specific value, you start at the root.
+If the target value is less than the current node's value, you recursively search the left subtree; otherwise, you search the right subtree.
+This process continues until the target value is found or the end of a subtree is reached.
+The time complexity of search is O(h), where h is the height of the tree.
+In a balanced tree, h is approximately log₂(n), where n is the number of nodes.
+In a worst-case scenario (a skewed tree resembling a linked list), h can be n, resulting in O(n) search time.

+* **Insertion:**  To insert a new value, you follow the search procedure.
+When you reach a leaf node (a node with no children) or an empty subtree, you insert the new node there.
+The time complexity is also O(h).

+* **Deletion:**  Deleting a node is more complex.
+There are three cases:
+    * **Leaf Node:** Simply remove the node.
+    * **Node with One Child:** Replace the node with its child.
+    * **Node with Two Children:**  This is the most complex case.
+You typically replace the node with either its inorder predecessor (the largest value in the left subtree) or its inorder successor (the smallest value in the right subtree).
+Then, you recursively delete the predecessor or successor node.
+The time complexity is O(h).

+* **Minimum/Maximum:** Finding the minimum value involves traversing the left subtree until a leaf node is reached.
+Finding the maximum value involves traversing the right subtree.
+Both operations are O(h).

+**Time Complexity (for balanced trees):**

+* **Search:** O(log n)
+* **Insertion:** O(log n)
+* **Deletion:** O(log n)
+* **Minimum/Maximum:** O(log n)

+**Space Complexity:** O(n)  (because you need to store all the nodes)

+**Types of BSTs:**

+* **Self-Balancing BSTs:**  These trees automatically adjust their structure to maintain a balanced state, preventing the worst-case scenario of a skewed tree.
+Examples include AVL trees and red-black trees.
+These offer guaranteed logarithmic time complexity for all operations.
+* **Unbalanced BSTs:**  These can degenerate into a linked list in the worst case, leading to linear time complexity.

+**Advantages of BSTs:**

+* Efficient searching, insertion, and deletion (in balanced trees).
+* Simple implementation.
+* Useful for various applications, including dictionaries, symbol tables, and priority queues.

+**Disadvantages of BSTs:**

+* Performance degrades significantly in unbalanced trees.
+* Not suitable for all applications.
+For example, if you need to frequently perform operations that involve finding the kth smallest element, a different data structure like an order statistic tree might be more efficient.

+**Applications:**

+* **Symbol tables:** Storing and retrieving data associated with keys.
+* **Dictionaries:** Implementing efficient lookups, insertions, and deletions.
+* **Priority queues:** Maintaining a sorted collection of elements with priorities.
+* **In-memory databases:** Indexing and querying data.

+Understanding BSTs is crucial for any computer scientist or software engineer.
+They are a building block for more advanced data structures and algorithms.
+If you want to delve deeper, search for implementations in various programming languages (Python, Java, C++, etc.) and explore self-balancing BSTs.